Kanjhawla incident rarest of rare crime, extremely shameful: Delhi CM | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal on Monday called the incident of a woman's body being dragged for four kilometres by a car after hit her scooter a ''rarest of rare'' crime and demanded that the accused be given the strictest punishment.
+Delhi Chief Minister arvind Kejriwal on Monday called the incident of a woman's body being dragged for four kilometres by a car after it hit her scooter a ''rarest of rare'' crime and urged Lieutenant Governor VK Saxena to take ''exemplary action'' against the accused.

 ''It is a rarest of rare crime.
 I don't know where society is heading.
 I have learnt that the postmortem is underway, '' he told reporters at a ceremony to flag off 50 electric buses.